kittykatattack/learningPixi/README.md

 ![Cat's height and width changed](/examples/images/screenshots/05.png)

-You can see that the cat's position (its top left corner) didn't change, only its height and width.
+You can see that the cat's position (its top left corner) didn't change, only its width and height.

 ![Cat's height and width changed - diagram](/examples/images/screenshots/06.png)